vprsnc/lebenswelt-space/content/blog-posts/preparing-presentation-with-Rmarkdown.md

 <div id="info">

-*Most folks do use R Studio for that kind of things, but you can not beat Emacs in ability to highlight the syntax of R, Python, LaTeX, and Yaml, run code on the fly or by blocks, and all that in one file!*<br>
+*Most folks do use R Studio for that kind of things, but you can not beat Emacs in its ability to highlight the syntax of R, Python, LaTeX, and Yaml, run code on the fly or by blocks, and all that in one file!*<br>